disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M03-HOL-Alert-and-Act.md

 ### Task 1: Create Microsoft Form

-1. Navigate to **Microsoft Forms** with https://forms.office.com/ and close the pop up screen.
+1. Navigate to **Microsoft Forms** with the following link https://forms.office.com/Pages/DesignPageV2.aspx and if prompted, close the pop up screen.

 2. Select **+ New Form**.